Limits

 infinite limits 3

 Notice that the value we have obtained is a large positive number.
-If we try to substitute a value that is much closer to 0, we will surely obtain a much larger positive number.
+If we try substituting a value much closer to 0, we will get a much larger positive number.
 Then, we can state that as x approaches 0 from the right, the value of f(x) becomes larger and larger without bounds.

 We can summarize our observation below: